 Very silent and fast, a great alternative to the SSDs presented below.

-My current storage is the Samsung mSATA 860 EVO (250 GB) together with a mSATA to IDE 2.5 board (Marvell 88SA8052, usually sold by Ableconn/RENKFORCE) and passive 2.5 to 3.5 IDE adapter: /viewtopic.php?p=808477#p808477 .
+My current storage is the Samsung mSATA 860 EVO (250 GB) together with a mSATA to IDE 2.5 board (Marvell 88SA8052, usually sold by Ableconn/RENKFORCE) and passive 2.5 to 3.5 IDE adapter: /viewtopic.php?p=908209#p908209 .
 It has the advantage of being fully compatible with DOS/Windows 9x/XP without additional drivers, and supports UDMA/100, with best results on the secondary IDE port.
-The JM20330 is easier to find but the issue I have with it is that I have to force it to PIO in the BIOS: if UltraDMA is enabled, Windows 98 refuses to use UDMA and is extremely sluggish, and XP outright bluescreens.
+The JM20330 is easier to find but the issue I have with it is that I have to force PIO mode in the BIOS: if UltraDMA is enabled, Windows 98 refuses to use UDMA and is extremely sluggish, and XP outright bluescreens.
 OTOH PIO mode 4 works fine with the JM20330.
 I'd recommend using Linux to diagnose any UltraDMA issues since the kernel messages are very helpful.

 Storage: SI3114 with Samsung 850 EVO (250 GB) SATA SSD

 Another option I've tried is the SI3114 which was reflashed with the 5.5.00 BIOS and works fine with a SATA SSD.
-It has the disadvantage of consuming 10KB of conventional memory for its buffers, leaving 630KB for DOS, in addition to having to share the PCI bandwith with eg. network and USB 2 cards.
-XP installation did require slipstreaming of the SI3114 drivers but that was no issue.
-I'm using driver version 22.214.171.124 which is compatible both with 98 and XP (3114-vista-x86-logo-22.214.171.124.zip).
+It has the disadvantage of consuming 10KB of conventional memory for its buffers, leaving 630KB for DOS, in addition to having to share the PCI bandwith with eg. network and Voodoo PCI cards.
+XP installation did require slipstreaming of the SI3114 drivers but that was no issue; driver version 18.104.22.168 is compatible both with 98 and XP (3114-vista-x86-logo-22.214.171.124.zip).
 This card does not support TRIM; so 88SA8052-based IDE-mSATA/SATA adapters are a better option overall.

 Storage: NEC IDE DVD ND-4570A / ND-4571A